Robo-Toe

 The Robotis OP3 robot used in this experiment is a development-level humanoid driven by 20 dynamixel electric servo motors.
 There are 6 motors in each leg, 3 motors in each arm, and 2 motors in the head.
 Although the major degrees of freedom are similar between the OP3 robot and the humanoid form, the joint positions on the leg are not anthropomorphic, as each linkage is a uniform length to fit each motor into the OP3 robot.

-The robot's computer is an intel NUC that runs on Linux Mint and the robot's operating system is ROS Kinetic, running several Robotis ROS packages.
-The Northwestern University Robotics lab owns the robot and asked me to update the OP3 operating system and packages to the current versions they use in the lab.
 This process involved updating the intel NUC OS to ubuntu 20.04 and the ROS version from Kinetic (2016) to Noetic (2020).
 The new ROS version also required me to update the Robotis OP3 packages in order to use the robot.
 Unfortunately, Robotis discontinued development for the OP3 robot in 2016, so I forked each ROS package that needed to be changed and made adjustments to the code to function with ROS Noetic.
 This involved making changes from python 2 to python 3 and OpenCV 3 to OpenCV 4.
-There are links to the github repos of these packages at the bottom of this page.

 I also needed to use an older version of Orocos Kinematics Dynamics library so that the balance controller would run without issues.